 rake command without

 gem install bundler -v 2.0.1 gem install rails -v 6.0.0.beta1 rails new ruby-2-6-bundler-2-issue cd ruby-2-6-bundler-2-issue cat <<EOT > bin/rake #!/usr/bin/env ruby require_relative '../config/boot' require 'rake' Rake.application.run EOT rake -T

 You must use Bundler 2 or greater with this lockfile.

 Bundler 2 is available on the system, and is the latest version, so it should be invoked instead of the default bundler version.

 Updated by deivid (David Rodríguez) about 1 year ago

 Forgot to comment here.
 I'm pretty sure this is the same as https://bugs.ruby-lang.org/issues/15582?
 The fix for it should be released in the next patch level version

 gem update --system indeed workarounds it, since it forces the reinstallation of the default bundler gem, which is the culprit here (its gemspec's file list is incomplete).

-Updated by hsbt (Hiroshi SHIBATA) 11 months ago
+Updated by hsbt (Hiroshi SHIBATA) about 1 year ago

 - Backport changed from 2.4: UNKNOWN, 2.5: UNKNOWN, 2.6: UNKNOWN to 2.4: DONTNEED, 2.5: DONTNEED, 2.6: DONTNEED